How to Volunteer Virtually

 • Zooniverse is a great way to get kids involved in virtual volunteering.
 People of all ages are invited to contribute to real scientific research and discoveries.
 From counting penguins in the Arctic to help conservation efforts to using your detective skills to find plant species hidden in 16th-century documents, there’s something for everyone.

 • Do Something is the largest nonprofit organization for teens and social change.
-Their campaigns include everything from fighting climate change, to helping other students destress before big events, to working to dismantle systemic racism.
+Their campaigns include everything from fighting climate change to helping other students destress before big events to working to dismantle systemic racism.
 Kids can find a project they’re passionate about—or start their own!

 • 7 Cups is an online community for emotional peer-support.
 Anyone can request a listener or become a listener and support others.
 Students can practice active listening skills, supporting others without giving advice, setting boundaries, and much more.
-With special programs for teens, kids have unique opportunities to help their peers.
+7Cups’ special programs for teens provide unique opportunities for kids to help their peers.

 For parents: